meinardmueller/PCP/README.md

 ### Google colab
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/meinardmueller/PCP/blob/master/PCP.ipynb)

 The PCP notebooks may be executed using [Google colab](https://colab.research.google.com/).
 However, this needs some preparation.
 First, you need to be logged in with a Google account.
-The starting notebook can be accesed via:
+The starting notebook can be accessed via:

 https://colab.research.google.com/github/meinardmueller/PCP/blob/master/PCP.ipynb